Whether it is leveraging a brand, personality or organization our first step in achieving this is learning about our

 STEP ONE: D E S I G N

 Your website can be the first contact with potential customers.
 You have to make a good first impression.
-A clean, professional design with easy-to-use navigation will pull the visitor in and keep them on the website.
+A clean, professional design with easy-to-use navigation will pull the visitors in and keep them on the website.
 Once they enter the site you can answer their questions, explain the benefits of your products and services, and begin to build their trust in your products.
 Your personality and individual style can shine through your well-designed website and make your organization personable and trustworthy.

 Your image and brand awareness are formed by everything that your organization does: your customer service, physical building, signage, printed materials, and website.
 Your brand awareness is everything that your customer thinks about when they think of your company.
 This means there cannot be any lapses or inconsistencies in any area where your customer comes in contact with you.

 When a visitor views a website, the first thing they typically see is the logo because it is almost always strategically placed in the upper left-hand corner due to the fact that people read top to bottom, left to right.
 The logo is the base and most important element for the entire website because it sets the tone, color palette, and distinct look of the entire website.
 It also establishes design parameters by specifying and evoking a distinct look and feel to which the homepage and the rest of the website should expand upon and further support.
 If you currently do not have a logo, are not satisfied with your existing logo, or maybe just looking to clean it up and improve it, we suggest taking a look at the companies below who specialize and provide a simple, online, and cost-effective process for getting you the perfect logo.